 Visitors who spend an extended stay in Essen can visit the Tourist office ask the city of Essen about accommodation.
 Tickets for the city's sights can also be purchased or reserved there.
 A city tour with the red double-decker bus is definitely recommended.

 If you want to search for free hotel rooms online, you can do so via Booking portal of the Hotel Reservation Service (HRS).
 This is a recommendable hotel centrally located in the city center MotelONE, which is directly opposite the impressive Essen Minster, where the cathedral treasure can be viewed (be sure to take a guided tour!).
 Visitors will find this right at the exhibition center Atlantic Congress Hotel, which is only 2 minutes away from the exhibition entrance.
-Essen also has a Youth hostel, which is close to the Folkwang Museum, which is well worth a visit.
-A visit to Essen is pure culture - there is a reason why Essen is called the “Venice of the Ruhr Area”.
+Essen also has a Youth hostel, which is close to the Folkwang Museum, which is well worth seeing.
+A visit to Essen is pure culture - Essen is not called the "Venice of the Ruhr Area" for nothing.

 If you prefer to invest your budget in the latest games, grab your tent and spend the night between lions and grizzly bears on the picturesque Rhine-Herne Canal, where salmon jump up the river and you are woken up in the morning by the singing of toucans - just let yourself be caught You don't think: Wild camping is also forbidden in Essen.